-Bridgette was given large doses of predisone and a transfusion.
-On Easter they said that she was holding her own but her red blood cell count was very low.
+Bridgette was given large doses of prednisone and a transfusion.
+On Easter, they said that she was holding her own but her red blood cell count was very low.

 Easter Monday morning I was hurrying to get ready to go to the clinic to see her as it was again open and I received a call that Bridgette had passed away.